ray-anuska/Engage_Project/README.md

 Two sample datasets are present in this repository which can be used to test the site. (car_sales.csv and cars_engage_2022.csv)

+(Note : The cars_engage_2022.csv dataset does not contain Sales data hence one of the features will not work. )

 ## Problem Statement

 To Develop an application to demonstrate how the Automotive Industry could harness data to take informed decisions.